CasparCG/server/README.txt

 CONFIGURATION
 -------------

-1. Start the "CasparCG_Server.exe" program and configure the settings.
-Then Click the "Restart" button to save the configuration and restart the CasparCG Server software.
+1. Configure the server by editing the self documented casparcg.config file in a text editor.

+2. Start the "casparcg.exe" program.

-2. Connect to the Server from a client software, such as the "CasparCG Client" which is available as a separate download.
+3. Connect to the Server from a client software, such as the "CasparCG Client" which is available as a separate download.

 DOCUMENTATION